iShares Core International Aggregate Bond ETF (BATS:IAGG) Sets New 52-Week Low at $48.87

-iShares Core International Aggregate Bond ETF (BATS:IAGG – Get Free Report) shares reached a new 52-week low during mid-day trading on Monday .
-The stock traded as low as $48.87 and last traded at $48.79, with a volume of 445972 shares traded.
+iShares Core International Aggregate Bond ETF (BATS:IAGG – Get Free Report)’s stock price hit a new 52-week low on Monday .
+The company traded as low as $48.87 and last traded at $48.79, with a volume of 445972 shares trading hands.
 The stock had previously closed at $48.89.

 About iShares Core International Aggregate Bond ETF